 - having fun!

-in my quest to find the best programming challenges, I narrowed the list down to five great resources, which I believe will help you immensely alongside your journey, or serve a great purpose for learning and exploring more areas of computer science.
+In my quest to find the best programming challenges, I narrowed the list down to five great resources, which I believe will help you immensely alongside your journey, or serve a great purpose for learning and exploring more areas of computer science.

 You get to earn real money, and it’s supported by a community of nearly a million coders, so I’m pretty sure there is a lot of challenging stuff to encounter.
 I’m saying that because I believe that some beginner programming enthusiasts might find [topcoder] to be rather difficult.

-It’s possible to participate in both daily, and weekly coding challenges; both are extremely difficult, and require great thinking skills to complete.
+It’s possible to participate in both daily, and weekly coding challenges; both are extremely difficult and require great thinking skills to complete.
 It’s worth it though, as it all adds up to your resume at the end of the day.

-HackerEarth provides a SaaS application to do automated assessment of technical and logical skills of candidates.
+HackerEarth provides a SaaS application to do an automated assessment of the technical and logical skills of candidates.
 It also helps companies to source smart talent by serving as a developer aggregation and selection platform.

 They’ve got frequent challenges being added, and you can signup weeks before; both to prepare and know beforehand when you’ve got to participate.
-Like TopCoder, this is a high quality website, and offers thoughtful challenges that will prove to be of use later in your career.
+Like TopCoder, this is a high-quality website and offers thoughtful challenges that will prove to be of use later in your career.

 Coderbyte is a Kickstarter funded project (although, it existed before the campaign itself), and is aimed at complete beginners and intermediate programmers alike.